 How easy is it for shipping companies to invest in tracking solutions?

-Björn Östberg: Only the biggest shops like Amazon, Zalando and Otto are in a position where they have IT capacity to build their own solutions.
-For the remainder however, building in-house software to optimize the post-purchase experience is too big of an investment.
+Björn Östberg: Only the biggest shops like Amazon, Zalando, and Otto are in a position where they have the IT capacity to build their own solutions.
+For the remainder, however, building in-house software to optimize the post-purchase experience is too big of an investment.
 Hence, opting for a service provider makes much more sense from a cost and quality perspective.

 Seven Senders offers a one-stop solution that connects shippers to over 100+ carriers across Europe.
 This helps online vendors deliver a top-tier post-purchase experience for their consumers: sending email notifications and offering real-time tracking updates via our tracking pages.
 These solutions offer transparency to the end-consumers and enhance a branded post-purchase experience, according to corporate identity.

 What do shipping companies and online shops need to implement the tracking solution?